elchs/LetoDBf/Readme.txt

  optional contains a server connection string, minimum is udf function name:
  [ //ip_address:port/ ]funcname
  A <funcname> function should be defined on the letodb server.
- The first parameter of udf function is nUserStru.
  Udf function can return result (any type) to client.
  Examples of udf-functions are in the tests/letoudf.prg